Foundation History

 Opening of retrospective at SFMOMA, photo by Jean Shin

-Joan Mitchell, a comprehensive retrospective bringing together an array of Mitchell's paintings, drawings, and prints, premieres at San Francisco Museum of Modern Art (SFMOMA) on September 4.
+Joan Mitchell, a comprehensive retrospective bringing together an array of Mitchell's paintings and drawings, premieres at San Francisco Museum of Modern Art (SFMOMA) on September 4.
 The exhibition continues at SFMOMA through January 17, 2022, then travels to Baltimore Museum of Art (March 6 – August 14, 2022) and later to Fondation Louis Vuitton, Paris (October 5, 2022 – February 27, 2023).

 Black and white photograph of artist Joan Mitchell in profile, circa 1960